Deep Dish Swift - Day 3

 Documenting Your Project With DocC

 Simon talked about building rich documentation with DocC.
-It covered everything from structure, articles and tutorials to how to generate and host your documentation, so make sure to watch this talk if you are interested in this topic.
+It covered things like structure, articles and tutorials to how to host your documentation.

 Ben Proothi